Employee Engagement Accountability: A Proven Framework

 • 12% higher customer satisfaction

-• 51% less voluntary turnover
+• 51% lower voluntary turnover

 Employee Engagement Accountability by Role